Eudinson/Eudinson/README.md

 - ReactJs deployment on Azure or other hosting platform like Netlify, Vercel, etc.
 - Postgres database deployment on Azure or Heroku.
 - Postgres database migration from Heroku to Azure.
+- Database backup and restore on Azure or Heroku.
 - Cloudinary integration.
 - Azure blob storage for file management.
 - Azure DevOps